microsoft/fast/sites/website/src/docs/design-systems/fast-frame.md

 - `direction`: The primary document direction (LTR or RTL).
 - `disabledOpacity`: The opacity of disabled controls.
 - `strokeWidth`: Controls the width of the stroke of a component that has a stroke.
-- `focusStrokeWidth`: Controls with width of the stroke of a component that has a stroke when it has document focus.
+- `focusStrokeWidth`: Controls the width of the stroke of a component that has a stroke when it has document focus.

 ### Adaptive Color System